ubcecon/ai-workshop/README.md

 bash setup-r.sh
 ```

-if you're using R or
+If you're using R or:

 ```
 bash setup-py.sh